simondilhas/qto_buccaneer/README.md

 - Define metric logic using a YAML config file, instead of having to deal with code
 - Enrich and clean up IFC files—friendlier than raw ifcopenshell

-## 🧭 Designed for abstractBIM Data
+## 🧭 Designed for IFC optimized for abstractBIM IFC Data

 This library works with any well-structured IFC file, but it shines brightest when used with clean, consistent data.
 And that's why it's optimized for abstractBIM Data in the presets.